 From fluttering butterflies and towering skeletons to ancient mummies and shimmering gems, there’s nothing you can’t learn about the world around you at the Smithsonian National Museum of Natural History.
 It’s an especially fun destination in you’re traveling as a family with kids in tow.

-Alternatively, or in addition, if you really want to invest your time in the city’s museums, you could check out the Smithsonian National Museum of American History or the National Museum of African American History and Culture.
+Alternatively, or in addition, if you really want to invest your time in Washington DC’s museums, you could check out the Smithsonian National Museum of American History or the National Museum of African American History and Culture.
 Both are incredible collections in their own regard.

 Savor lunch in the Penn Quarter